 Sightseeing around Pokhara Valley

 Pokhara is one of the Nepal’s most beautiful spots in Nepal.
 Phewa Tal is surrounded by a combination of monkey-filled forests and the high white peaks.
 The reflections in the mirror-like water in the early mornings are something you must see at least once before you die, see the picture on the right.
-For more photos on Pokhara please visit Photo Gallery Hire a boat and row yourself across the lake (or hire a local to do it for you – there are some fine times to be had on this lake, even in the middle of the night!)
+For more photos on Pokhara please visit Photo Gallery.
+Hire a boat and row yourself across the lake (or hire a local to do it for you, don’t forget to take life Jacket from Boat Rental)